-The company had been struggling with a standalone front office point of sale system that hadn’t been set up right, and an outdated back office system.
-The two weren’t integrated but needed to be.
+The Design Store had been struggling with a standalone front office point-of-sale system that hadn’t been set up right, and an outdated back office system.
+The two weren’t integrated – but they needed to be.

 Eighteen months ago, The Design Store began using Cin7, Magento and Xero.
 Since then online sales have shot up.

 Diane credits Cin7 for this, due to its seamless integration with Magento, which means customers can access more accurate stock levels online.
 “Before Cin7, if people placed an order online, one out of 10 times we would have to ring back a customer saying: ‘sorry the stock is sold out’,” Diane says.

 With Cin7, staff now only have to load items once for them to show up on the website, point of sale and backend.
 Previously, manual work was tripled as they had to load onto each platform separately.

 As a result of Cin7, The Design Store can have more items loaded up faster and more consistent stock levels.
 Customers can see instantly whether no stock is available.
 “That’s why our online sales have increased.”